 \subsubsection{Robustness and adaptivity of online learning algorithms}

 The robustness and adaptivity of online learning algorithms have often been discussed in the context of the concept drift \citep{Gama2014,Chu2004,Huang2016,Cejnek2018}.
 Yamanishi et al. proposed an online learning algorithm, called the sequentially discounting EM algorithm (SDEM) \citep{Yamanishi2004}.
-Although SDEM can handle complicated distributions, it is prone to noises and is easily overfitted to data.
+Although SDEM can handle complicated distributions, it is prone to noise and can easily overfit the data.
 Odakura proposed an online nonstationary robust learning algorithm \citep{Odakura2018}.
-This algorithm introduced two parameters independently to control the robustness and adaptivity, respectively.
-Fearnhead and Rigaill proposed an algorithm for change detection that is robust to the presence of outliers \citep{Fearnhead2019}.
-The key idea of the algorithm is to adapt existing penalized cost approaches for detecting changes such that they use loss functions that are less sensitive to outliers.
+This algorithm independently introduces two parameters to control the robustness and adaptivity, respectively.
+Fearnhead and Rigaill proposed an algorithm for change detection that is robust in the presence of outliers \citep{Fearnhead2019}.
+The key idea of the algorithm is to adapt existing penalized cost approaches to detect changes such that the loss function is less sensitive to outliers.
 Guo proposed an algorithm based on an online sequential extreme learning machine for robust and adaptive learning \citep{Guo2019}.